sammyd/iOS8-day-by-day-book/manuscript/39-watchkit.md

 - __Copy/Paste__ Yeah, we know it's the root of all evil, but you might find it easier to start with this approach and then refactor your code to something nicer later on.
-- __Framework__ iOS8 introduced the ability to create dynamic frameworks - i.e.
+- __Framework__ iOS 8 introduced the ability to create dynamic frameworks - i.e.
 places where shared code and functionality can reside, and be accessed from other frameworks (i.e. apps and extensions) from within the same application bundle.
 This is actually the approach taken in __NightWatch__.
 The